hefinn-lab/TSRCT-PCB-PID-Temperature-Control-Open-Source-Hardware/DEPENDENCIES.md

 # Dependencies and running the V1.1 tools

-Dependencies confirmed for V1.1 release.
+This document describes the dependencies and execution instructions for the V1.1 firmware and companion Python tools distributed with repository release v1.1.1.

 ## Firmware